Teen Vogue Staff Rail Against New Editor-in-Chief’s Past Tweets Mocking Asians

 Critical staffers privately pointed out that McCammond, who is 27 years old, has significantly less editing experience than even some of the publication’s existing staff.
 Her hiring also came at an awkward moment: In recent weeks, her dating life became the center of a bizarre D.C. blowup after her boyfriend TJ Ducklo was forced to resign as Biden’s deputy press secretary after making threats and derogatory comments to a Politico reporter who reported on McCammond and Ducklo’s relationship.

-But the tipping point for concerned staffers appeared to be a series of tweets, posted in 2011 by a college-aged McCammond and recirculated over the weekend, in which she deployed racist stereotypes about Asian people.
+But the tipping point for concerned staffers appeared to be the old tweets, posted in 2011 by a college-aged McCammond and recirculated over the weekend, in which she deployed racist stereotypes about Asian people.

 “Now googling how to not wake up with swollen, asian eyes…” she wrote in one of the tweets.
 “Give me a 2/10 on my chem problem, cross out all of my work and don’t explain what i did wrong...thanks a lot stupid asian T.A. you’re great,” read another social-media post.